 PHW Community Mini-Grant

 We created the PHW Community Mini-Grant to support and inspire faith communities to work together to improve the health and wholeness of a shared community.
 We have witnessed the richness of crossing denominational or geographical boundaries to build a coalition.
 Funding for this initiative is limited.
-Priority will be given to rural congregations whose projects cross denominational or geographical boundaries, and projects that demonstrate a lasting impact on the health of the greater community, and those who have not received previous community mini-grant funding.
+Priority will be given to rural congregations whose projects cross denominational or geographical boundaries, projects that demonstrate a lasting impact on the health of the greater community, and those who have not received previous community mini-grant funding.

 What is the difference between the PHW Individual Mini-Grant and the PHW Community Mini-Grant?

 - Must be a minimum of 3 congregations working together.
-Note: All three congregations much submit a PHW Collaborative Pledge
+Note: All three congregations must submit a PHW Collaborative Pledge

 - Your cohort can apply for up to $5000.

 - A main health lead must be identified among the group of health lead representatives.
 The main health lead will be the one to submit the mini-grant application.